7 Ways to Get a Bigger Tax Return

 Word to the wise: Don’t wait until tax time to educate yourself.

-Knowing what you’re entitled early on in the tax year will make it easier to remember what receipts and documentation you need to keep to claim expenses later.
+Knowing what you’re entitled to early on will make it easier to remember what receipts and documentation you need to claim expenses later.

 We’ve compiled a list of deductions, credits, and other helpful tips to help minimize taxes owed and maximize your refund.